LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization: LLINBO : LLM-in-the Loop BO

 More specifically, we propose that the query design \( x_t \) at iteration \( t \) be selected as follows:

 where \( p_t \) is a monotonically increasing sequence approaching 1 as \( t \) increases.
 Specifically, with probability \( p_t \), \( x_t \) is set to \( x_{\mathcal{GP},t} \), and with probability \( 1 - p_t \), it is set to \( x_{\text{LLM},t} \).
 The proposed \texttt{LLINBO-Transient} algorithm distributes exploration and exploitation across different models: LLMs facilitate early-stage exploration, while $\mathcal{GP}$s focus on exploitation as more data becomes available.
-Theoretically, this approach has the following guarantee. \begin{theorem}[Proof in Appendix~\ref{sec:theorem1}] Suppose that Assumptions~\ref{assumption:rkhs_noise}-\ref{assumption:UCB} hold, and \texttt{LLINBO-Transient} is used to generate $x_t,\ \forall t \in [T]$.
-Let $p_t\in[0,1]$ be chosen such that $1-p_t\in\mathcal{O}(1/t)$, then the cumulative regret $R_T$ is upper bounded by
+Theoretically, this approach has the following guarantee. \begin{theorem}[Proof in Appendix~\ref{sec:theorem1}] Suppose that Assumptions~\ref{assumption:rkhs_noise}-\ref{assumption:UCB} hold.
+Let $p_t\in[0,1]$ be chosen such that $1-p_t\in\mathcal{O}(1/t)$, Then, with probability at least $1-\delta$, $R_T$ is upper bounded by

 \end{theorem} The assumption on \( p_t \) implies that \( p_t \to 1 \) at rate \( 1 - \mathcal{O}\left( \frac{1}{t} \right) \).
 For example, one may choose \( p_t = 1 - \frac{1}{t^2} \).
 With this assumption, the algorithm effectively controls the long-term risk of relying on LLM suggestions throughout the optimization process.
-Based on this assumption, the proof builds on the high-probability regret analysis framework from \cite{dai2020federated}, leveraging concentration inequalities to control the randomness in selecting evaluation designs under the \texttt{LLINBO-Transient} scheme.
+Based on this assumption, we apply the Azuma–Hoeffding inequality introduced in \cite{hoeffding1963probability} to upper bound the cumulative regret with high probability, which is a standard technique in the BO literature \cite{dai2020federated}.